Nikunj-Saini/Student-Score-Analysis/README.md

-# Student-Score-Analysis
-An exploratory data analysis project using Pandas to clean and analyze student score data with missing and inconsistent values.
-#  Student Score Analysis
+# Student Score Analysis 📊

-##  Description
-Performed data cleaning and exploratory data analysis on a messy student dataset using Pandas.
-The project focuses on fixing gender values, missing data, and understanding score distributions.
+This project focuses on cleaning and analyzing a messy dataset of student scores.
+It was built as part of a data science learning journey using **Pandas** and **Jupyter Notebook**.

+---

-##  Features
+## 🧹 Tasks Performed
-- Cleaned and standardized gender and names
-- Removed missing and invalid values
+- Removed missing and inconsistent data
-- Calculated grades based on score thresholds
-- Grouped scores by gender
-- Exported final cleaned CSV

-##  Tools Used
-- Python
+- Standardized column values
-- Pandas
+- Converted data types
+- Performed basic exploratory data analysis (EDA)

+---

+## 📁 Files Included
+- `student_scores_messy.csv` – Raw uncleaned dataset
-- Jupyter Notebook
+- `Student_Score_Analysis.ipynb` – Jupyter Notebook with full workflow
+- `cleaned_data.csv` – Final cleaned data
+- `Student_Score_Analysis.html` – HTML version of notebook
+- `README.md` – This project description

+---

+##  Skills Applied
+- Data cleaning with Pandas
+- Handling missing and inconsistent values
+- Exploratory Data Analysis (EDA)
+- DataFrame operations and transformations

+---

+## Status
+✅ Completed
+ Date: `July 2025`

+---

+## 🙋‍♂️ About Me
+This is part of my **Data Science Challenge**, where I post daily progress on GitHub and weekend summaries on LinkedIn.